athomasq/athomasq.github.io/investing/investor-updates.md

 Also don't include anything that is truly secret sauce.
 Most investors won't understand or care.

+Finally: don't waste your precious word count on small talk.

 #### I've never sent updates in the past, and feel awkward about starting now.
 What should I do?

 Don't overthink it.
 Just add a line at the beginning saying: "Although we haven't done so in the past, we'll be sending regular monthly updates from now on.
 Here's the first one."
-And don't feel obliged to fill in your investors on the last 6 or 12 or 18 months of progress.
+And don't feel obliged to constantly fill in your investors on the last 6 or 12 or 18 months of progress.
+Monthly updates should reflect monthly events.
+(Maybe the very first update, you can have a section called "highlights of the last year", but that's about it.)

 #### Are there any exceptions to the above guidelines?